Stonesjtu/go-docker/README.md

 * Scheduler:
     * fifo: First In First Out basic strategy
-    * fairshare: not yet implemented
+    * fairshare: Fair share user tasks repartition (prio, previous usage, ...)
 * Executor:
     * swarm (Docker Swarm)
     * fake  (not be used, for test only, simulate a job execution)